nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Super Session 2.md

 It is an intentional version of [[#Sense Making]]
 #### Some prompts for Note Making
 - What does this remind me of?
-- What is this similar to, and different from?
+- What is this similar to, and different from? (similar to & different from the same thing)
 - When have I experienced this thing in my life?